The Spider Roll: How to Tempura Fry Soft Shell Crab

 Slicing the Spider Roll

 Now that you have successfully rolled the Spider Roll, it’s time to slice it!
-Remove the roll from the makisu and set it onto the cutting board.
+Remove the roll from the makisu and set it on the cutting board.
 Set the makisu off to the side.

 1. Start by slicing the roll in half with your sharp knife (I recommend using a yanagiba).